 This conversion will work not only on the West Bend Poppery 2, but on most of the Presto hot air poppers with similar wiring.
 The one cautionary provision in this modification is to make sure the two circuits are completely separate.
 Some hot air poppers have the small coil connected directly to the main heating coil.
 If the popper is so wired, then the small coil must be separated from the main heating coil.
 It should be connected to a point somewhere on the fan circuit so it is in series with the current to supply power to the fan.
 This should only be attempted by someone who knows what they are doing.

 The WB Poppery 2 is disassembled by removing three screws in the top cover of the popper.
 The power cord is removed by twisting the power cord keeper fitting 90 degrees to the right or left and then pulling it out.
 The cord keeper can be removed and saved for later re-assembly using the reverse procedure.
 The heating and fan unit are disassembled by removing three small screws that hold them together.
 When you have performed that task the internal working of the heating unit can be explored.
 Mark the orientation of the parts so that reassembly will be easier.

-Point A is the incoming 120 volt hot wire.
+Point A is the incoming 120-volt hot wire.
 The current moves from A through the Thermal Fuse to D to supply both the small and main heating coils.
 D is one end of the small heating coil and E is the other end of the small heating coil.
 This supplies power to the fan.
 Current then runs down the brass strip from D to the thermostat and supplies current to C, which is one end of the main heating coil.
 By removing the top part of the thermostat (and the bi-metal disk) we isolate the two heating coils.
 The white ground wire is attached to the other end of the Main heating coil.
 It is cut from the incoming 120-volt ground connection.